sara-fish/gen-soc-choice-next-gen/README.md

 Ultimately, our generative query implementations rely on each `Agent` object having the following attributes:
 - `id`: unique string ID of agent
 - `data`: raw string representation of agent's opinion
-- (LLM-generated) `summary`: raw string representation of agent's opinion to be used in LLM queries
+- `summary`: raw string representation of agent's opinion to be used in LLM queries
     - In this paper, we set `agent.summary = agent.data`.
     - For applications where `agent.data` is not appropriate for direct use in LLM queries, one can optionally distill the content of `agent.data` and save it to `agent.summary`
 - (LLM-generated) `tags`: dict mapping each tag attribute (same for all agents) to a numeric score reflecting the extent to which that attribute reflects that agent. (`agent.tags.values()` is then used as that agent's embedding vector)